 Know What Is Necessary To Successfully Clear Customs

 Many businesses rely on goods imported into the US as a revenue source.
 Successfully clearing shipments through Customs and Border Protection (CBP) is a necessity for importing into the US.
 It doesn’t matter whether you are a large corporation or a small business owner; the import requirements of the CBP apply to everyone.
-This means that cargo that crosses the border may sometimes be subject to duties and Customs clearance procedures.
+This means that cargo that crosses the border may sometimes be subject to duties and customs clearance procedures.
 Sounds easy enough, right?
 Well, it is – assuming you don’t forget one of the documents and make a mistake that could cost you hundreds if not thousands of dollars.

 This is where a Customs Broker comes in.
-While it is the shipper’s responsibility to obtain these documents, a Customs Broker can review and consolidate all of your information to ensure you all necessary documents are properly submitted.
+While it is the shipper’s responsibility to obtain these documents, a Customs Broker can review and consolidate all of your information to ensure all necessary documents are properly submitted.

 Importing Goods into the U.S.

 When a shipment arrives in the US, the importer of record – AKA the shipper or a licensed Customs Broker such as Promptus LLC – must file all required entry documents for the goods at the designated port of entry.
 Goods will not be considered legally entered into the country until the shipment is physically at the port of entry, the merchandise has been authorized by the CBP, and any applicable duties are paid.
 The shipper is responsible for ensuring the examination and release of the shipment, which can mean handling and submitting lots of paperwork.